dicarlolab/mkturk/public/mkturk/readme.md

 RewardDuration: How long the reward is dispensed in milliseconds of time the pump is on.
 RewardDuration is derived by the user-specified RewardPer1000Trials in mL and the calibration curve for that pump type.

-SampleScale: Size of sample image in units of sample image width. sampleScale=1 displays a npx x npx image on npx x npx screen pixels on the screen (i.e. no up or down sampling/resizing/filtering of the image)

 ScreenRatio: the standard device pixel ratio for that screen assuming no scaling (retrieved from firestore device record if available)

 ScreenSizeInches: physical quantity, recorded physical size of screen (retrieved from firestore device record if available)